-This remote frontier in the north of India, misterious place of sacred mountains, forgotten valleys and ancestral monasteries, reveals us the milenial richness of Tibetan Budhism.
+This remote frontier in the north of India, mysterious place of sacred mountains, forgotten valleys and ancestral monasteries, reveals us the millenial richness of Tibetan Buddhism.

 In the epic route of Manali–Leh Highway, one of the highest roads in the world, we will ride together through breathtaking passes, magnificent views, snowed peaks and desert plateaus.

 Discover Leh, the capital of Ladakh, explore the monastery of Lamayuru, one of the most ancient of all India.
 Ride, along Nubra valley, to the remote village of Turtuk, close to Pakistan.

 Take a dive into the practice of yoga and meditation, whether you are a beginner or an experienced practitioner.
 Inspire and be inspired by bonding and sharing with other men.

 Set off on this mystical journey, and meet the dragon and the hero within.